 Marching, Dancing, Singing: How Locals Are Lifting Up Dr. King’s Legacy

-SANTA BARBARA, Calif.—Monday morning kicked off with a march up State Street to the Arlington Theater commemorating the late Dr. King.
+SANTA BARBARA, Calif.
+(KEYT) — Monday morning kicked off with a march up State Street to the Arlington Theater commemorating the late Dr. King.

 “Martin Luther King Jr. was a great activist who wanted to make sure that all people had equal rights, because we all do,” said 7th grader Elysha Smith.